satriajidam/go-gin-skeleton/README.md

 # go-gin-skeleton

-A skeleton project for building web service with Go &amp; Gin using Clean Architecture.
+A skeleton project for building RESTful API with Go &amp; Gin using Clean Architecture.

 ## Components